 Unlike the three suprarenal arteries, there is only one suprarenal vein on each side.

-The left renal vein is a really useful landmark to find if you are given a posterior abdominal wall prosection to label in your exam.
+The left renal vein is a useful landmark to find if you are given a posterior abdominal wall prosection to label.
 It is easy to identify, as it is the only large vein that crosses over the front of the aorta.
 Once you’ve found it, you have identified vertebral level L1.
 The coeliac artery and superior mesenteric artery will emerge from the front of the aorta above this point.
 The gonadal arteries will emerge just below it, and the inferior mesenteric artery will be a little further down.
-This should allow you to then confidently work out the remaining branches – hooray!

-The gonadal veins (testicular in men and ovarian in women) are situated surprisingly high up in the abdomen, considering that the organs they drain are either dangling in the scrotum or way down in the pelvis.
+The gonadal veins (testicular in men and ovarian in women) are situated surprisingly high up in the abdomen.
 This is because, during early fetal life, the gonads begin to develop up next to the kidneys before migrating downwards to their proper positions.
 They get their blood supply from where they started, not from where they end up.

 The lumbar veins arise posteriorly and will not be easily visible on most anatomical prosections.